BlaqueDevs/se-assignment-day-4-software-project-management-acholgee/README.md

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?

-When Agile is More Beneficial
+WHEN IS AGILE MORE BENEFICIAL THAN WATERFALL

 1. Agile is ideal for projects where requirements are expected to evolve over time.
 For example, developing a new mobile app based on user feedback can benefit from Agile's flexibility to adapt and improve with each iteration.

-2. Fast-Paced Environments: Projects that need to deliver value quickly and iteratively are well-suited for Agile.
+2. Projects that need to deliver value quickly and iteratively are well-suited for Agile.
 For instance, startups often use Agile to release minimum viable products (MVPs) and rapidly iterate based on market feedback.

-3. Highly Collaborative Projects: Agile promotes collaboration and communication among team members.
+3. Agile promotes collaboration and communication among team members.
 Projects requiring continuous interaction with stakeholders, such as developing custom software solutions, can benefit from Agile's emphasis on client involvement and feedback.

-4. Innovation and Experimentation: Projects that involve innovation or experimentation, such as developing cutting-edge technologies or exploring new market opportunities, can leverage Agile's iterative approach to test and validate ideas quickly.
+4. Projects that involve innovation or experimentation, such as developing cutting-edge technologies or exploring new market opportunities, can leverage Agile's iterative approach to test and validate ideas quickly.

 Examples: